SFPC/sfpc.github.io/participate.md

-## Spring 2018 Call is Open Now!
+## Fall 2018 Call is Open Now!

-Check [this page](http://sfpc.io/spring2018) for more details
+Check [this page](http://sfpc.io/fall2018) for more details

-- Ten-Weeks Session: February.
-20th – May.
-4th, 2018
+- Ten-Weeks Session: September.
+10th – Nov.
+16th, 2018
 - Location: SFPC, 155 Bank street, West Village, NYC

 Join SFPC's main program for ten weeks in New York City.
 Daily classes that range from programming, electronics, and the history and theory of art and technology.
 There are student-led skill sharing sessions, lectures and workshops with visiting artists, visits to institutions, schools, art spaces and dinners with special guests.